gestimation/cifmodeling/README.md

   based on polytomous log-odds products and stratified IPCW estimator.
-  This function is particularly suitable for causal inference in terms of common effect measures, namely risk ratios, odds ratios, and subdistribution hazard ratios, with competing risks, survival, or binary data.
+  This function is particularly suitable for causal inference in terms of common effect measures, namely risk ratios, odds ratios, and subdistribution hazard ratios, with a competing risks, survival, or binary dataset.

 These functions adopt a formula + data syntax, return tidy, publication-ready outputs, and integrate seamlessly with `ggsurvfit` and